Jason Goes to Hell: The Final Friday: Filming

-Production began on July 20, 1992 in Los Angeles, California.
+Production began on July 20, 1992, in Los Angeles, California.
 Cunningham had asked for the film to be shot at twenty two frames per second as opposed to twenty four.
 Marcus claims he clashed with Cunningham following a dispute over creative decision near the end of filming.
 A shower scene involving actress Kari Keegan resulted in Marcus being removed from set due to a dispute between the two, as the actress protested from doing nudity for the film.
-Cunningham would step in as director in place of Marcus for the film few days of the film.
+Cunningham would step in as director in place of Marcus for the final few days of the film.
 Approximately half of the film was reshot as Cunningham was unsatisfied with the initial cut of the film.
 Filming concluded on September 4, 1992.

 Retrospective insight

-In November 2017, Adam Marcus revealed that an overlooked plot-point of the movie is that Jason Voorhees is actually connected to the Evil Dead franchise.
-The filmmaker stated, “Pamela Voorhees makes a deal with the devil by reading from the Necronomicon to bring back her son.
-This is why Jason isn’t Jason.
-He’s Jason plus The Evil Dead, and now I can believe that he can go from a little boy that lives in a lake, to a full grown man in a couple of months, to Zombie Jason, to never being able to kill this guy.
-That, to me, is way more interesting as a mashup, and [Evil Dead creator Sam] Raimi loved it!
-It’s not like I could tell New Line my plan to include The Evil Dead, because they don’t own The Evil Dead.
-So it had to be an Easter egg, and I did focus on it…there’s a whole scene that includes the book, and I hoped people would get it and could figure out that’s what I’m up to.
-So yes, in my opinion, Jason Voorhees is a Deadite.
-He’s one of The Evil Dead.”
+In November 2017, Adam Marcus stated that an overlooked plot-point of the movie is that Jason Voorhees is actually connected to the Evil Dead franchise.
+The filmmaker stated:

 In December 2017 on the podcast Cinema Toast Crunchcast, Marcus revealed Creighton Duke's intended backstory, "A teenage Creighton was out on Crystal Lake with his girlfriend.
 Jason capsized their small boat and pulled the girl down into the lake.
 Creighton tried to save her but could not.
 She was never seen again.
 Creighton vowed revenge and from that moment on he spent his life in the study and pursuit of Jason.
 He became a bounty hunter just to fund his work in taking down his nemesis."

 Music

 The film's musical score was composed by Harry Manfredini, who had previously composed music for the first seven films in the series.
-A soundtrack album was released by Edel Screen as a CD in the United States in 2005.
+A soundtrack album was released by Edel Screen as a CD in the United States in 1993.

+Release

+New Line Cinema released Jason Goes to Hell: The Final Friday in North America on August 13, 1993.